temporalio/samples-go/README.md

 - **Sessions**: Demonstrates how to bind a set of Activity Executions to a specific Worker after the first Activity executes.
 This feature is showcased in the [File Processing example](https://github.com/temporalio/samples-go/tree/master/fileprocessing).
 Addition documentation: [How to use Sessions in Go](https://docs.temporal.io/docs/go/sessions).

 - **Signals**: Can be seen in the [Recovery](https://github.com/temporalio/samples-go/tree/master/recovery) and [Mutex](https://github.com/temporalio/samples-go/tree/master/mutex) examples.
-Additional documentation: [eCommerce application tutorial](https://docs.temporal.io/blog/tags/go-ecommerce-tutorial), [How to use Signals in Go](https://docs.temporal.io/docs/go/signals).
+Additional documentation: [eCommerce application tutorial](https://docs.temporal.io/blog/tags/go-ecommerce-tutorial), [How to send a Signal to a Workflow Execution in Go](https://docs.temporal.io/docs/go/how-to-send-a-signal-to-a-workflow-execution-in-go), [How to handle a Signal in a Workflow Execution in Go](https://docs.temporal.io/docs/go/how-to-handle-a-signal-in-a-workflow-in-go).

 - [**Search Attributes**](https://github.com/temporalio/samples-go/tree/master/searchattributes): Demonstrates how to use custom Search Attributes that can be used to find Workflow Executions using predicates (must use with [Elasticsearch](https://docs.temporal.io/docs/content/how-to-integrate-elasticsearch-into-a-temporal-cluster)).